-Develop a clear and legible street pattern to better connect the study area with the surrounding areas.
-Create a strong spine street running north-south linking the A41 with the town centre in the form of a green boulevard or similar.
+Develop a clear and legible street pattern to better connect the area with its surroundings.
+Reduce traffic congestion across the network and create a strong spine street running north-south linking the A41 with the town centre in the form of a green boulevard or similar.